 Length: 6.25 miles

 There are no facilities nearby, however, if you want to see more of this splendid area we suggest the Ben Nevis Distillery (accessible toilet available) or the exciting natural history museum for all ages, Treasures of the Earth (accessible toilet & baby changing facilities available).

 Water of Leith, Edinburgh

-When in the capital of Scotland, do as the locals and take the amazing road less travelled.
+When in the capital of Scotland, do as the locals and take the road less travelled.
 Enjoy the section of the Water of Leith , which runs from the fairytale-like Dean Village to Leith, one of the world’s coolest neighbourhoods.
-This section is graced by the Dean Bridge and the St Bernard’s Well (both designed by Thomas Telford), the Stockbridge Sunday market and a whole host of wildlife, such as herons, kingfishers and the occasional otter.
+This section features Dean Bridge and St Bernard’s Well (both designed by Thomas Telford), the Stockbridge Sunday market and a whole host of wildlife, such as herons, kingfishers and the occasional otter.

 Start: Dean Village

 With just three tweaks, this section becomes completely wheelchair and pram-friendly without having to compromise on the route’s beauty:

 - After passing St Bernard’s Well, use the ramp (10 yards ahead of St Bernard’s Bridge), not the steps, to get under the bridge.